IIH Global - logo

 From here, the API can even connect with a high-quality server, such as a rackmount, allowing these services to be available to any external applications.
 This then allows any inside work to be completed from anywhere, with the same level of quality and efficiency.

 When developing a website, scalability is an extremely important feature.
-By creating a website with reputable scalability is hard, but it will allow the platform to be able to handle dramatic changes in workload, without short-circuiting.
+Creating a website with reputable scalability is hard, but it will allow the platform to be able to handle dramatic changes in workload, without short-circuiting.

 This is something that has been made possible, and simple, through the use of headless WordPress.
 This is a huge benefit to those who decide to use a headless version of the site, as it minimizes any chances of downtime that the site could possibly face an increase in workload.
 This increase is workload has the potential to ruin the popularity of the site in the coming future.